efdevcon/DIPs/DIPs/DIP-65.md

 ## Timeline

 The Betrusty team already operates a functional environment and has experience with on-chain integrations.
-The branded landing page can go live within 1 week of approval and requires no technical resources from the Devconnect (2025) team.
+The branded landing page can go live within 1 week of approval and requires no technical resources from the Devconnect ARG (2025) team.
 The design will be shared for prior review.

 ## Conclusion